UnaBiz/sigfox-gcloud/README.md

 1. Open a bash command prompt.
 For Windows, open "Bash on Ubuntu on Windows."
     Create a file named `.env` in the `sigfox-gcloud` folder
-    and populate the `GCLOUD_PROJECT` variable with your project ID like this (change `myproject` to your project ID):
+    and populate the `GCLOUD_PROJECT` variable with your project ID.
+     To do that, you may use this command
+    (change `myproject` to your project ID):

     ```bash